 At Sea in the Sargasso

-The San Juan, Puerto Rico to New York, NY research cruise allows for first-hand exploration of this abstract open ocean environment.
+The Nassau, Bahamas to New York, NY research cruise allows for first-hand exploration of this abstract open ocean environment.
 In addition to measuring biodiversity for their research projects, students will collect archive samples for the global marine biodiversity assessment effort.
 A weeklong port stop in Bermuda also provides essential context and access for conservation policy research.

 On Shore II - Analysis & Symposium in Woods Hole